grame-cncm/faust/documentation/faust-manual/src/juce.md

-`keyOn` and `keyOff` are methods from `DspFaust` that can be used to trigger and stop a note. `keyOn` will allocate a new voice, convert its `pitch` parameter into a frequency that will be sent automatically the Faust `freq` parameter, `velocity` is converted to a level that will be sent to the `gain` parameter, and the `gate` parameter is set to 1.
-Inversely, `keyOff` sets `gate` to 0 and wait for t60 to be reached to de-allocate the current voice.
+`keyOn` and `keyOff` are methods from `DspFaust` that can be used to trigger and stop a note. `keyOn` will allocate a new voice, convert its `pitch` parameter into a frequency that will be sent automatically to the Faust `freq` parameter, `velocity` is converted to a level that will be sent to the `gain` parameter, and the `gate` parameter is set to 1.
+Inversely, `keyOff` sets `gate` to 0 and waits for t60 to be reached to de-allocate the current voice.

 `keyOn` returns a voice ID whose type is `unsigned long`.
 This ID can then be used to change the parameter of a specific voice.
 We're not using this